seL4/microkit/docs/manual.md

 ## Overview

-An sel4cp system is built from a set of individual programs that are isolated from each other, and the system, in *protection domains*.
+A Microkit system is built from a set of individual programs that are isolated from each other, and the system, in *protection domains*.
 Protection domains can interact by calling *protected procedures* or sending *notifications*.

-sel4cp is distributed as a software development kit (SDK).
+Microkit is distributed as a software development kit (SDK).
-The SDK includes the tools, libraries and binaries required to build an sel4cp system.
+The SDK includes the tools, libraries and binaries required to build an Microkit system.
-The sel4cp source is also available which allows you to customize or extend sel4cp and produce your own SDK.
+The Microkit source is also available which allows you to customize or extend Microkit and produce your own SDK.

-To build an sel4cp system you will write some programs that use `libsel4cp`. sel4cp programs are a little different to a typical progress on a Linux-like operating system.
+To build an Microkit system you will write some programs that use `libmicrokit`.
+Microkit programs are a little different to a typical progress on a Linux-like operating system.
 Rather than a single `main` entry point, a program has three distinct entry points: `init`, `notified` and, optionally, `protected`.

 The individual programs are combined to produce a single bootable *system image*.
 The format of the image is suitable for loading by the target board's bootloader.
-The sel4cp tool, which is provided as part of the SDK, is used to generate the system image.
+The Microkit tool, which is provided as part of the SDK, is used to generate the system image.

-The sel4cp tool takes a *system description* as input.
+The Microkit tool takes a *system description* as input.
 The system description is an XML file that specifies all the objects that make up the system.

-*Note*: sel4cp does **not** impose any specific build system; you are free to choose the build system that works best for you.
+*Note*: Microkit does **not** impose any specific build system; you are free to choose the build system that works best for you.

 \clearpage

 ## Document Structure

-The [Concepts](#concepts) chapter describes the various concepts that make up sel4cp.
+The [Concepts](#concepts) chapter describes the various concepts that make up Microkit.
 It is recommended that you familiarise yourself with these concepts before trying to build a system.

 The [SDK](#sdk) chapter describes the software development kit, including its components and system requirements for use.

-The [sel4cp tool](#tool) chapter describes the host system tool used for generating a firmware image from the system description.
+The [Microkit tool](#tool) chapter describes the host system tool used for generating a firmware image from the system description.

-The [libsel4cp](#libsel4cp) chapter describes the interfaces to the core platform library.
+The [libmicrokit](#libmicrokit) chapter describes the interfaces to the Microkit library.

 The [System Description Format](#sysdesc) chapter describes the format of the system description XML file.

 The [Board Support Packages](#bsps) chapter describes each of the board support packages included in the SDK.

-The [Rationale](#rationale) chapter documents the rationale for some of the key design choices of in sel4cp.
+The [Rationale](#rationale) chapter documents the rationale for some of the key design choices of in Microkit.

 # Concepts {#concepts}

-This chapter describes the key concepts provided by sel4cp.
+This chapter describes the key concepts provided by Microkit.

 As with any set of concepts there are words that take on special meanings.
 This document attempts to clearly describe all of these terms, however as the concepts are inter-related it is sometimes necessary to use a term prior to its formal introduction.